hexydec/dabby/docs/about.md

 It is designed to be a cut down version of jQuery, leaning more on the browser than smoothing everything out for you like jQuery does.

-It is however designed to be completely modular, and comes with a rudimentary code scanner (Currently written in PHP) that will take your code and build a custom version of dabby for that code.
+It is however designed to be completely modular, as it is written as ES6 modules, this means you can just include the bits you are actually using in your project.

-Dabby.js is designed for modern browsers and supports IE11+, Chrome, Firefox, iOS 9.3+, and Android (What versions of some of these browsers I don't know yet).
+Dabby.js is designed for modern browsers and supports IE11+, Chrome, Firefox, iOS 8+, and Android 4.4.4.

-The final thing to note is that currently the full dabby.js library weighs in at just under 5kb zipped, and can be smaller with a custom build.
+The final thing to note is that currently the full dabby.js library weighs in at just under 6kb zipped, and can be smaller with a custom build.

 ## Differences between dabby.js and jQuery: